 Without capacity, any documents signed could later be deemed invalid or void.

-To avoid the issue of capacity and to lessen the chances that your final wishes will be contested later, it is best to have a letter of competency on file in your attorney’s office.
+To avoid the issue of capacity and to lessen the chances that your final wishes will be contested later, it is ideal to have a letter of competency on file in your attorney’s office.

 Why?
 Well, that’s a good question.

 Suppose you decide to change your power of attorney from one child to another.
 In your mind, it makes more sense to have your daughter “Lucy” be your POA because she lives closer to you, takes you to most appointments, and helps you pay your bills.
 Now, suppose that your son “Mike” is not happy about this change because he does not get along with his sister.
-He is convinced that she will not act in your best interest.
+He is convinced that she will not act in your interest.

 In this instance, Mike could make things much harder.
 If he has serious enough concerns, he could raise issues about your capacity and even suggest that you made this change under duress.